The Amyloid Cascade Hypothesis and Alzheimer's Disease

 The brain shrinks a little as we age, but it is not normal to lose neurons (brain cells) in large numbers.

 In people with Alzheimer's disease, though, many brain cells stop working or die.
-This occurs when amyloid clumps together and forms plaques.
-These plaques collect between neurons, which impairs their function.
+This occurs along with amyloid clumping together and forming plaques.
+These plaques collect between neurons, and data suggests they can impair their function.
 Amyloid can form plaques when what is called the amyloid precursor protein breaks down.3

 In support of the hypothesis